 One of the most effective ways of understanding what Montana’s biggest employers are looking for from professionals in the field of human resources is through recent job postings.

-The following job descriptions reveal some of the responsibilities and requirements for human resources professionals in Montana (Examples are from a May 2015 survey of job postings and are show for illustrative purposes only.):
+The following job posts reveal some of the responsibilities and requirements for human resources professionals in Montana:

 Human Resources Manager, State of Montana

 This position requires designing, implementing, managing, and aligning human resource strategies with the agency’s mission; and developing and managing strategic human resource programs through organizational development, recruitment and selection, and employee training and development.